traveltime-dev/traveltime-benchmarks/README.md

     -ti igeolise/traveltime-k6-benchmarks:latest k6 run scripts/{script_name}.js
 ```

+Make sure to maintain the correct csv format:
 - `precomputed/origins.csv` is used for: time-map, time-map-fast, distance-map, time-filter, time-filter-proto.
 - `precomputed/routes.csv` is used for routes.